Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Experiments: Novel Applications

 Finding the unknown coefficients $c_j$ and frequencies $f_j$ from $\vx$ is a challenging problem in general.
 A natural convex relaxation, analyzed in \cite{offgrid}, is obtained by setting $\mPhi=I$ in $\eqref{eq:opt1}$ and defining the atoms to be $a(f)$ for $f \in [0,1]$, a set of infinite cardinality.

-The main technical issue in applying \cogent to this problem is the greedy atom selecion step (Step~\ref{greedy} of Algorithm~\ref{alg:cogent}), which requires us to find the maximum modulus of a trigonometric polynomial on the unit circle.
+The main technical issue in applying \cogent to this problem is the greedy atom selection step (Step~\ref{greedy} of Algorithm~\ref{alg:cogent}), which requires us to find the maximum modulus of a trigonometric polynomial on the unit circle.
 This operation can be formulated as a semidefinite program \cite{bounded_real_lemma}, but since SDPs do not scale well to high dimensions \cite{offgrid}, this approach has limited appeal.
-In our implementation of \cogent, we form a discrete grid of frequency values.
-We start with an initial grid of equally spaced frequencies, then refine it between iterations by adding new frequencies midway between each pair of selected frequencies.
-By controlling the discretization in this way, we are essentially controlling the inexactness of the forward step.
-Indeed, the accuracy requires in \eqref{approxgreedy} can provide guidance for the adaptive discretization process.
+In our implementation of \cogent, we form a discrete grid of frequency values, starting with an initial grid of equally spaced frequencies, refined between iterations by adding new frequencies midway between each pair of selected frequencies.
+This approach differs from \cite{offgrid} in that although the initialization is via a grid of frequencies, the ability to refine the grid on a per-iteration basis allows us to achieve much higher precision using fewer grid points.
+The presence of the backward step in \cogent means that the method can discard coarse grid points previously selected in favor of better grid points added in later iterations.
+This also means that the initialization can be quite coarse, another advantage over \cite{offgrid}.

+By controlling the discretization in this way, we are essentially controlling and refining the inexactness of the forward step (as captured by \eqref{approxgreedy}).
+Indeed, the accuracy required in \eqref{approxgreedy} can provide guidance for the adaptive discretization process.
 Step~\ref{greedy} simply selects an atom $a(f)$ corresponding to the frequency $f$ in the current grid that forms the most negative inner product with the gradient of the loss function.

-Our implementation of the backward step for this problem has two parts.
-Besides performing Algorithm~\ref{alg:bs_multiple} to remove multiple uninteresting frequencies, we include a heuristic for merging nearby frequencies, replacing multiple adjacent spikes by a single spike, when it does not degrade the fit to observations too much to do so.